Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 1. Verify that `Mintime` is equal to or less than the `Mintime` specified in the [transaction header](#transaction-header).
 2. Verify that `Maxtime` is either zero, or is equal to or greater than the `Maxtime` specified in the [transaction header](#transaction-header).
-3. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.
+3. If the transaction version is known: verify that the `ExtHash` is the all-zero hash.